pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 ### 1.7.
 DSK Image files

-DSK Images files have the **DSK** file extensions.
+DSK Image files have the **DSK** file extensions.
 They are displayed like this:

 ![image](https://github.com/user-attachments/assets/92e78a55-4d31-411a-a495-c2fc96d4b310)